dhiway/cord/docs/adr/0008-orbis-transaction-policy-pipeline.md

 Unknown or opaque Utility, Proxy, Multisig, Scheduler, XCM, or Revive indirection is ineligible for PGAS, feeless, or protected-transfer exemption.
 Such calls are not globally prohibited: ordinary paid dispatch remains available when the base call filter permits it.
+Orbis Storage classification is recursive for the supported transparent Utility wrappers.
 Payment correction refunds only the payer selected during pre-dispatch; it never changes the actor or nonce owner.

 ## Verification and known gaps